 With that, GVSU Libraries, with support from all of the above, along with the Digital Library Federation (DLF) and the National Digital Stewardship Alliance (NDSA), proposed a year-long study to the Institute for Museum and Library Services (IMLS) under the National Leadership Grant and National Digital Platform programs.
-With overwhelmingly positive reviews we were successfully awarded and began our work in earnest in December 2018!
+With overwhelmingly positive reviews we were successfully awarded and work was begun in earnest in December 2018!

 To read the original Project Narrative and Abstract please visit the IMLS award page.
 You can also read more at our Project Goals and Project Deliverables pages.
 The project was a resounding success and has led to the launch of the new Michigan Digital Preservation Network (MDPN).
 To learn more about the MDPN and how to join please see the contact information on each page of this website.